 - To communicate with the authorities, the public and the patients and provide them with the best available information

 The first conference in Florence was deemed a success attracting 3.003 multidisciplinary participants from 74 countries.
 At the conference, delegates voted for the “Florence Statement”, setting out their vision and priorities for the future in research, treatment and care of breast cancer.
 This manifesto was given to Europa Donna to lobby EU policy makers.

 On 26 November 1999, the membership of BCWG was reformed to include representatives of EUSOMA and Europa Donna as well as of the EORTC Breast Group.

 After the 2nd EBCC in Brussels, and in consultation with Professor Senn, Chair of the St. Gallen Breast Cancer Conference, it was decided to move the meeting from September to March, so that EBCC and St Gallen Breast Cancer conference alternate every year in the same month and become complementary.

-The European Breast Cancer Conference, now in its ninth edition, has become a unique conference, which encourages interaction between researchers, clinicians and patient groups.
+The European Breast Cancer Conference, now in its’ twelfth edition, has become a unique conference, which encourages interaction between researchers, clinicians and patient groups.
 It brings together doctors, scientists, and patient advocates to talk not just about the latest scientific advances, but also the ethical, psychological, economic, social and practical issues concerned with caring for patients with breast cancer.